apfl/repo1/readme.txt

-These are the basic git instructions added a new line new change to the readme
+These are the basic git instructions
+This is a change that i want to stash. added a new line new change to the readme
 This is a new change we have lately done.11